-A pterygium is a wing-shaped growth of tissue across the cornea, which is the clear window at the front of the eye.
+A pterygium is a wing-shaped growth of tissue across the cornea, which is the transparent window at the front of the eye.
 It nearly always forms on the part of the cornea, which is visible when the eye is open.
-It most often occurs in people who have lived in a hot dusty country or have worked outdoors for many years.
+It most often occurs in people who have lived in a hot, dusty country or have worked outdoors for many years.
 It may be due to drying of the eye.
-It is not a cancer, but it can get slowly larger with time.
+It is not cancer, but it can get slowly larger with time.

 How does a pterygium affect the eye?

-In the early stages the eye may feel uncomfortable and look slightly red but vision is unaffected.
-However, if the pterygium grows a lot, it may cause decrease in vision.
+In the early stages, the eye may feel uncomfortable and look slightly red, but the vision is unaffected.
+However, if the pterygium grows a lot, it may cause a decrease in vision.

 What treatment is there for pterygium?